-Blood vessels traveling from the heart branch into smaller vessels inside the brain, delivering oxygen and nutrients.
-These small vessels can become abnormal with age, or conditions like diabetes and high blood pressure.
-People with small vessel disease have damage to the cables the brain cells use to communicate -- and to certain deep clusters of brain cells.
-The damage develops due to blockage of blood flow or bleeding from small blood vessels in the brain.
-While some people with small vessel brain disease have no symptoms, others develop problems with thinking, mood and movement.
+Blood vessels traveling from the heart branch into smaller vessels inside the brain, delivering oxygen and nutrients to the brain cells.
+These small vessels can become abnormal with age or with conditions like diabetes and high blood pressure.
+People with small vessel disease develop damage in areas of the brain rich in nerve cell axons -- cable-like structures responsible for communication between nerve cells -- and in certain clusters of nerve cells deep within the brain.
+The damage occurs because of blockage of blood flow or bleeding from small blood vessels in the brain.
+While some people with small vessel brain disease have no symptoms, others experience problems with thinking, mood and movement.

 Small vessel brain disease can lead to thinking problems.
 When severe, this is called vascular dementia.
-Although estimates vary, a June 2014 "BioMed Research International" article reports that blood vessel problems account for 20 percent of dementia worldwide -- second only to Alzheimer disease.
-Small vessel brain disease typically causes milder memory problems than Alzheimer disease, mainly with recalling information.
-There can also be difficulties with staying focused, problem-solving and planning tasks.
-Overall slowing of thinking and responding can occur.
+Although estimates vary, a June 2014 "BioMed Research International" article reported that blood vessel problems account for 20 percent of dementia worldwide -- second only to Alzheimer disease.
+Small vessel brain disease typically causes milder thinking problems than Alzheimer disease.
+It mainly affects the ability to remember information.
+It may also produce difficulties with staying focused, problem solving and planning tasks.
+Overall thinking and responding tend to be slower than usual.

 Mood and Personality Changes

 Mood and personality changes may signal small vessel brain disease.
-Depression can occur alone or along with thinking problems and can worsen over time.
-In contrast to Alzheimer disease, people with vascular dementia can have mood swings or personality changes early in the course of disease.
-They may become irritable or impatient or stop caring about themselves or their surroundings.
+Depression can occur alone or along with thinking problems, and can worsen over time.
+In contrast to Alzheimer disease, people with vascular dementia may have mood swings or personality changes early in the course of the disease.
+They can be irritable or impatient or stop caring about themselves or their surroundings.
 People with small vessel disease may also develop uncontrollable and possibly inappropriate episodes of laughter or crying.

 Movement Problems and Other Symptoms

 Small vessel brain disease commonly causes strokes, in which an area of the brain is deprived of oxygen and dies.
 Some strokes cause no obvious symptoms despite the brain damage.
 Other strokes cause sudden weakness or numbness on one side of the body, problems with coordination, difficulty speaking or swallowing, or double vision.
-People with small vessel brain disease typically accumulate tiny strokes over time, leading to problems with balance and slow walking due to trouble managing the sequence of walking.
-They are at risk of falling earlier than people with Alzheimer disease.
-They may also have urinary accidents due to a sudden urge to go.
+People with small vessel brain disease typically accumulate tiny strokes over time, leading to balance problems and slow walking.
+They have an increased risk of falling, which generally occurs at a earlier disease stage than with Alzheimer disease.
+Small vessel brain disease may also cause a sudden urge to urinate that may lead to urinary accidents.

 When to Seek Medical Attention